Frequently Asked Questions

 If you still aren't certain when to applaud, a good sign is when the conductor either turns around or steps off the podium.
 If all else fails, you can always wait for the rest of the audience to being clapping.

 May I take pictures?

 The use of still, video and digital cameras and audio recording equipment is strictly prohibited during the performance.
 We would like to encourage you though to share your concert experience with your friends on Facebook, Instagram and Twitter before the concert, during intermission and after the concert.

 How long is a typical performance?

 Although concert length varies, most performances are about two hours, including one 15-minute intermission.

 Sheboygan Symphony Orchestra tickets may be purchased in person at 826 N 8th St or phone (920) 208-3243 or online at weillcenter.com.

 Ticket Office hours are 12:00 pm to 5:30 pm weekdays.
 The ticket office will also be open 2 hours prior to the start of show.

 May I bring children?

-Children six years of age and older are welcome at all performance with a purchased ticket.
-We do not recommend children under six attend a Symphony concert with the exception of our Summer Pops Concert and Children's Concert.
+Children four years of age and older are welcome at all performance with a purchased ticket.
+We do not recommend children under six attend a Symphony concert with the exception of our Summer Pops Concert and Children's Concerts.
 Children and full-time students may purchase tickets at the price of $15.
 The cost of the student season pass for Season Tickets is $50.
 The cost of the student pass for Mini-Series Tickets is $30.